-The ABC Programme is a cross-departmental initiative and is co-funded by the Irish Government through the Department of Children & Youth Affairs and the Atlantic Philanthropies.
+The ABC Programme is a cross-departmental initiative co-funded by the Department of Children & Youth Affairs and Atlantic Philanthropies.
 It is jointly managed by the Centre for Effective Services (CES) and Pobal.

 The ABC Programme targets investment in evidence-informed interventions to improve the long-term outcomes for children and families living in areas of disadvantage.